Lennar Corp (LEN)'s Winning Formula: Financial Metrics and Compe

 Understanding Lennar Corp's Business

-Lennar Corp is one of the largest public homebuilders in the United States, with a market cap of $45.81 billion and sales of $34.23 billion.
+Lennar Corp is one of the largest public homebuilders in the United States, with a market cap of $45.71 billion and sales of $34.23 billion.
 The company boasts an operating margin of 15.89%, reflecting its efficiency in managing expenses relative to its revenue.
-Lennar Corp's homebuilding operations target a diverse range of homebuyers, including first-time, move-up, and active adult homebuyers mainly under the Lennar brand name.
-Its financial-services segment provides mortgage financing and related services to its homebuyers.
+Lennar Corp's homebuilding operations target a diverse range of homebuyers, including first-time, move-up, and active adult demographics, primarily under the Lennar brand name.
+The company's financial-services segment provides mortgage financing and related services to its homebuyers.
 Based in Miami, Lennar Corp is also engaged in multifamily and single-family for rent construction and has invested in numerous housing-related technology startups.

 Financial Strength Breakdown